hsfl/cosmos/README.md

 * [Install Docker Desktop](https://www.docker.com/get-started/)
 * [Install Docker Compose](https://docs.docker.com/compose/install/) (Only needed for a Linux OS.
 Docker compose is automatically installed on Docker Desktop on Windows and macOS)

 Once you have Docker installed we are going to clone the cosmos repository.
-Open your terminal window, copy and run the following command.
+Open your terminal window, copy and run the following commands.

+## Install Instructions (via Docker)

+**Windows Instructions:**

+Open a command prompt window and enter the following two commands:

 On Windows: clone cosmos to c:/cosmos (recommended path)
 ```shell
 git clone https://github.com/hsfl/cosmos.git c:/cosmos
 ```

+this git clones clone cosmos core to c:/cosmos/docker/cosmos

+** Linux/macOS Instructions:**

+Open a terminal window and enter the following two commands:

-On Linux and macOS: clone cosmos to the home folder ~/cosmos (recommended path)
+clone cosmos to the home folder ~/cosmos (recommended path)
 ```shell
 git clone https://github.com/hsfl/cosmos.git ~/cosmos
 ```
+this git clones clone cosmos core to ~/cosmos/docker/cosmos

 To build the cosmos image go into the newly created folder and run the Docker build command (this step may take several minutes to complete):